Text consolidated by Valsts valodas centrs (State

 investment project provided for in the contract for the

-been received, that is, the financing in the amount of at least
+not been received, that is, the financing in the amount of at

-25 per cent from own economic resources or external financial
+least 25 per cent from own economic resources or external

-loan with preferential conditions has not been received;
+government loan with preferential conditions has not been

-8) the certification of a zone capital company that works on
+8) the certification of a zone capital company that work on

-after the contract for the settlement of estimated wage costs has
+the contract for the settlement of the estimated wage costs;

-9) the maximum applicable sum of direct tax reliefs in the
+9) the maximum applicable sum of direct tax rebates in the

-contract for the settlement of estimated wage costs;
+contract for the settlement of the estimated wage costs;

 10) application of the aid percentage determined in the

-contract until the moment when the maximum applicable amount of
+contract until the moment when the maximum applicable sum of

-direct tax reliefs laid down in the contract for the settlement
+direct tax rebates laid down in the contract for the settlement

-of estimated wage costs in relation to the accumulated sum of
+of the estimated wage costs in relation to the accumulated sum of

 eligible costs is reached;